-3.2 If you are purchasing Goods and/or Services via our website, Subject to clause 5, no contract for the supply of Goods and/or Services (“Contract”) will come into existence until we despatch the Goods, send you an email confirming that your Goods have been despatched or start performing the Services (whichever is the earlier).
+3.2 If you are purchasing Goods and/or Services via our website, Subject to clause 5, no contract for the supply of Goods and/or Services (“Contract”) will come into existence until we dispatch the Goods, send you an email confirming that your Goods have been dispatched or start performing the Services (whichever is the earlier).

 3.3 If you purchase Goods and/or Services by any means other than via our website, the Contract will not come into existence until either your order (however given) is accepted by the earliest of our written acknowledgement of order, delivery of the Goods or performance of the Services.